docpad-archive/documentation/core/events.html.md

 Called just before we start to insert dynamic files into the database.
 Called before each generation, just before the `generateBefore` event.
 Partnered with the `populateCollections` event.

 ### `populateCollections`
-Called just after we've inserted dynamic files into the collections.
+Called just after we’ve inserted dynamic files into the collections.
 Called before each generation, just before the `generateBefore` event.
 Partnered with the `populateCollectionsBefore` event.

 Use this for inserting your dynamic files into the database.